 mild cold symptoms such as stuffy nose, sneezing, sore throat.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Usual Adult Dose for Systemic Lupus Erythematosus:

-10 mg/kg as an intravenous infusion only, over a period of 1 hour, at 2 week intervals for the first 3 doses and at 4 week intervals thereafter.
+10 mg/kg IV at 2-week intervals for the first 3 doses and at 4-week intervals thereafter.

 What other drugs will affect belimumab?